internetdrew/internetdrew/README.md

 ## 👋🏾 Hi there, I'm Andrew!

 I got into building software because I want to bring people closer together.
 Funny enough, it feels like social media – for all its ability to connect us to anyone, anywhere – has somehow made us feel more apart.
-Maybe it’s the overload.
-Maybe we’re just wired to handle so much at once.
+Maybe it’s the overload being knowing of and grappling with too many issues at once.

 When I build apps, I try to cut through that noise.
 I like keeping things simple, focused, and fun – finding ways to keep people connected without adding to the overwhelm.
 I’m drawn to challenges, whether they’re social or business-related, and I love coming up with solutions that people actually enjoy using.